This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Becoming angry and out of control or aggressive and destroying things

 - Unable to care for yourself and needing someone to take care of you

-- Has a rash or his skin is itchy and swollen
+- You have a rash or your skin is itchy and swollen.

-- Appears depressed and has difficulty coping with his symptoms
+- You are depressed and have difficulty coping with your symptoms.

 may include medicines to help increase the amount of normal chemicals in your brain or slow the death of brain cells.
 You may also need medicines to help control your mood or help you feel less nervous or restless.
 Medicines to help with bladder and bowel control or to help you sleep better may be needed.
 Some people may be given medicines to control delusions (false beliefs), hallucinations, or violent behaviors.
 Counseling can teach you ways to cope with your disease.